El Tiempo Es Oro (album)

 The album spawned four singles.
-"Te Daría Mi Vida" became one of Rubio's biggest successes with the EMI Music label, charting inside the top ten in Latin America and selling more than 140,000 copies in Mexico and the United States combined.
-The music video was an output of her "girl in love", showing an image of Rubio funniest and spontaneous.
-The album had a fleeting promotion in Spain and is considered by many to be a definitive turning point in Rubio's career, noted for beginning her international pop singing career.
+"Te Daría Mi Vida" became one of Rubio's biggest successes with the EMI label, charting inside the top ten in Latin America and selling more than 140,000 copies in Mexico and the United States combined.
+The music video was an output of her "girl in love", showing Rubio at her funniest and most spontaneous.
+The album had a fleeting promotion in Spain and is noted for beginning her international pop singing career.

 The following singles—"Nada De Ti", and "Hoy Te Dejé De Amar"—all peaked inside the top 10 in Mexico.
-The last single, "Bésame En La Boca", was released to promotion for the film of the same name, which Rubio also starred in.
-The singer further promoted the album with a show, traveling to South America.
+The last single, "Bésame En La Boca", was released to promote the film of the same name, in which Rubio also starred.
+She further promoted the album with a show touring South America.
 The album was re-issued in Spain in 2001 by Virgin Records.

 Background

-Rubio's third album was produced again by the Spanish producer Miguel Blasco.
-It included for the first time, a conception by Rubio, who later said: "[El Tiempo Es Oro] talk about what I am, what I represent for people and also open my heart".
-The album presented a more stylish and contemporary dance sound.
+Rubio's third album was produced, like the first two, by the Spanish producer Miguel Blasco.
+On the album, Rubio used a more stylish and contemporary dance sound, and later said she had aimed to "talk about what I am, what I represent for people and also open my heart".